 LOLA'S LAB was an edutainment production company where I integrated my writing, production and design work.
-Beginning in 2010, I've wrote, produced, and directed over 40 original immersive audience adventures paired with a project-based curriculum in complex monthly camp environments with episodic theater.
+Beginning in 2010, I wrote, produced, and directed over 40 original immersive audience adventures paired with a project-based curriculum in complex monthly pop - up environments.
 The business has served thousands of families and gave me a platform to exercise a wide array of creative and management skills while working with extraordinary visual and performing artists.
-As the primary writer/ illustrator it allowed me to create an imaginative brand with a large catalog of original material and products.
+As the writer/ illustrator it allowed me to create an imaginative brand with a large catalog of original material and products.
 I continue to turn the plays into new formats of interactivity today.

 The full impact was an experience unlike anything on the out of school market, traditional education, museum style learning or family entertainment.
 In truth, it was a merge of ideas that activated personal expression and learning in as many ways possible so that all participants had a “way in” that would resonate with them.
 It was a natural extension of my experience being a multidisciplinary artist, performer/director, writer, theatrical and costume designer.

 I created a pipeline of over 40 productions, with repeatable, evergreen content that was always able to be personalized.
 Lola’s Lab was a land of many stories, each story was a play with it’s own product family of scripts, unique characters, curriculum, and story merchandise.
 We also performed short interactive productions at the National Children's Museum and other venues.
 By the end of year 4, I was developing interactive story books for sale.
 And by year 6, I began to format the live program for licensing by outside organizations.
 The program was presented by Encore Children's Theater in 2018 and a request for more in 2019.

 During this time I was experimenting with video production and adapting our program for e-learning and the design of the website for a subscriber based community with podcasts, video modules, achievement levels and participant interface technology strategies.